 - Social media (Facebook and Twitter);

-- · Bergen.edu; and
+- Bergen.edu; and

 - Faculty, staff and student email.

+- SendWordNow Alert System

-In addition the Assistant Director of Public Safety or designee publishes emergency alerts through SendWordNow.
+In addition, the Associate Vice President of Safety and Security, Associate Director of Public Safety or designee publishes emergency alerts through SendWordNow.

 The local news media may be utilized to disseminate emergency information to members of the larger community, including neighbors, parents and other interested parties.
 The larger community can also access emergency information via the Bergen Community College homepage and/or social media.